Maulbronn Monastery

 What should I wear?

-Comfortable clothing and shoes are recommended for exploring the monastery and its grounds, considering the seasonal weather conditions.
+Comfortable clothing and shoes are recommended for walking around the monastery and its gardens.
+Be mindful of the site’s sacredness and dress respectfully.

 Location